 This sales-minded and transactional view of content reinforces a previous Grist survey of professional services firms where we found over one-third (36%) of marketers either ‘tend to write what the practice wants to write about’ or just ‘don’t know’ if they are creating content their clients would want to engage with.

 A deep understanding of your audience should form part of your content marketing strategy.
 Developing personas to provide a clear idea of who you are creating the content for will enable robust decisions to be made, with a more successful outcome.

 4. They involve stakeholders early

 It’s easy to produce content in silos, assuming you know what’s best for your target audience, but leaders know that getting more stakeholder groups involved can help the content planning process.

 Consider bringing in your internal PR and comms teams, research teams, and sector or department heads to align content with overall company direction.
-Get sales, SEO and social teams involved in topic generation – after all, they are the ones who know what clients are looking for.
+Get sales, SEO and social teams involved in

 This will also alleviate another issue uncovered by the survey: 13% of people in the ‘others’ category don’t know how they’re supposed to use the content being created, and that’s not a good thing.